Karl Jaspers Forum, Target Article 16, 16 March 1999

 experimental data using a number of elaborated techniques

-based on a definite theoretical model; one could refer to
+based on a definite theoretical model; one could just mention

 the physics of autoionizing states in atoms and ions [5],

-or to the standard practices of psychoanalysis, for another
+or the standard practices of psychoanalysis, for another

 example.
 Still, "the claims of Vedic rishis, [...] of the